 Plan a day, and perhaps a night at Doolittle Station.
 This compound of old train cars has been pulling travelers off I-80 in greater and greater numbers lately.
 That’s because owner and visionary, Dr. Rice has been collecting singularly iconic train cars.

 He repurposes them as hotel rooms and restaurants – including a fire-oven pizza parlor, a brewery, an ice creamery, fine dining, and a 50’s diner.
-Stay overnight in Teddy Roosevelt’s travel Pullman or a renovated Circus Train.
+Stay overnight in Teddy Roosevelt’s travel Pullman or a renovated Circus Train – or one of the latest renovations.

 Explore this nearly hidden village and blow your own glass bowl at Glasslight Studio (about a 40-minute drive from West Chester in Chester County PA).